|

 time 2021 2023; |

 The right-hand side of the x series in this example is a comma-separated sequence of simple numbers.
-Beware that if you want to use a sequence of expressions, you must use a list definition (and lists are enclosed in parentheses, cf. the y series above).
+Beware that if you want to use a sequence of expressions, you must use a list definition (and lists are enclosed in parentheses, cf. the example above).

 You may indicate a local time period in the <>-option field: